alongL/ping-/README.md

-# network monitoring and alarm
+# network monitoring and alarm with bat file

 this program use ping.exe to monitor the network and alarm when net is down